Linnaeus Tripe: Early life

-Linnaeus Tripe was born in Plymouth Dock (now Devonport), Devon, to Mary (1786–1842) and Cornelius (1785–1860).
+Linnaeus Tripe was born on 14 April 1822, in Plymouth Dock (now Devonport), Devon, to Mary (1786–1842) and Cornelius (1785–1860).
 He was the ninth of twelve children.
 He joined the East India Company army in 1838, and in 1840, became a lieutenant based in the south of India.
 He returned to England in 1850, on a leave that was extended due to ill health until 1854.
 During this time he began to experiment with photography, and joined the Photographic Society of London in 1853.
 He returned to Bangalore, India, as a captain in June 1854.
 In December of that year he made his first photographs of India.
 In February of the following year he took part in the Madras Exhibition of Raw Products, Arts, and Manufactures of Southern India, displaying 68 photographs of previously unphotographed temples.
 The jury declared these photographs the "Best series of photographic views on paper."
-He won a gold medal for his series of Calotypes, illustrating Burmese architecture and ornament.
+He won a gold medal for his series of calotypes, illustrating Burmese architecture and ornament.